badmanwillis/Eduardo/README.md

 A [ST-Nucleo-F429ZI Microcontroller](https://os.mbed.com/platforms/ST-Nucleo-F429ZI/) was used to control the stepper and servo motors, as well as read the the flex sensor value.

 ### nucleo_code.cpp
 Most complete working code.
-The start and end postions of the arm are hard coded, and upon excution
+The start and end postions of the arm are hard coded, and upon excution (trigger from a ros terminal command).

 ### demo_code.cpp
 A version of nucleo_code.cpp with all superfluous code removed.
 Used to demostrate the arm on the demostration day.
 See the simple combing demonstration for usage.